Light

 1. 1

 Determine the cause from the pattern.
-Uniform paleness across the whole plant = low light or cold.
+Uniform paleness across the whole plant = low light, cold, or nutrient shortfall.
 One-sided paleness on the light-facing surface = sun bleaching.

 2. 2